balajisadanala/chronophore/README.md

 To Do
 -----
+- Basic Features:
     - [x] Write to and read from a json file
     - [x] Format json output with nested keys
     - [x] Generate uuid indices for entries
     - [x] Keep track of which users are signed in
     - [x] Logging
+    - [x] Tkinter gui
+    - [x] Organize data files in date-based hierarchy
+    - [x] Load or create data file on startup based on current date
+    - [ ] Validate user input
         - [ ] Student registry json file
-- [ ] Validate user input
         - [ ] Check whether student is registered
-- [ ] Organize data files in date-based hierarchy
-- [ ] Startup tasks
-    - [x] Load or create data file based on current date
         - [ ] Check for bad entries from previous days
         - [ ] Flag students that forgot to sign out
-- [ ] Separate thread to periodically auto save
+    - [ ] Package to be a portable windows executable

-- [x] Tkinter gui
+- Further Improvements:
-- [ ] Admin page
+    - [ ] Basic Documentation
-    - [ ] Generate reports from data, e.g. "total time person x has been signed in"
     - [ ] Configuration file
-- [ ] Improve security
     - [ ] Access database over local wireless network
+    - [ ] Separate thread to periodically auto save
+    - [ ] Admin UI
     - [ ] Encrypt/decrypt database
-- [ ] Package to be a portable windows executable
+    - [ ] JSON to CSV converter
     - [ ] Come up with a name no one else is using

 Lessons Learned